-Volpe has been helping the transportation community navigate the most challenging problems for more than 45 years.
-As the National Transportation Systems Center, our mission is to advance transportation innovation for the public good.
+Volpe has been helping the transportation community navigate the most challenging problems for more than 40 years.
+As the National Transportation Systems Center, our mission is to improve the transportation system by anticipating emerging issues and advancing technical, operational, and institutional innovations.